 Even after the craze had died down somewhat, he couldn't go a week without looking outside his window and spotting someone with a camera perched in the hedges lining his house.

 He's spent as long as he could indoors in complete isolation, out of fear from the cold that reminds him of that same attack.
 Now, this isn't to say he never leaves his house, that would only be half correct.
 He has ways of getting from building to building without ever feeling the chill of the wind...

-For seven years, Mk's put himself under a strict training regime in order to keep his physical strength at its peak.
-Countless research into Magic, academies, and militaries has been conducted to give Mk the edge against anyone or anything that might prove to be an obstacle.
+Mk's put himself under a strict training regime in order to keep his physical strength at its peak.
+Countless research into Magic has been conducted to give him the edge against anyone or anything that might prove to be an obstacle.
 Plan, after plan, after plan on how to enact his revenge upon the Great Frost Wyvern has been concocted, each one more elaborate and complicated than the last.
 It was only after about two-hundred of these that he developed a sure-fire way of doing what needs to be done.

 And today...today he can put those plans into action.

-As Mk woke up that day, he didn't jump up out of his bed eager to embark on a magical journey like most "protagonists" would, but rather he simply opened his eyes and said to himself "It begins", and started his day like any other: brushed his teeth, washed his face, got a shower, put some clothes on.
+As Mk woke up that day, he didn't jump up out of his bed eager to embark on a magical journey like most "protagonists" would, but rather he simply got up, stared in the mirror to hype himself up and started his day like any other: brushed his teeth, washed his face, got a shower, put some clothes on.